-Park in the lot for the Beaver Run Dam Trail (see Purple Lizard map near the top of this post).
+Park in the lot for the Beaver Run Dam Trail (map near the top of this post).

-Cross the Quehanna Highway and come down the Lincoln Loop until it hits Paige Run, then bushwack down Paige Run until you get to Table Falls.
+Cross the Quehanna Highway and come down the Teaberry Loop Trail until it hits Paige Run, then bushwack down Paige Run until you get to Table Falls.

 At around 6 feet tall, Table Falls is certainly not the tallest waterfall you’ll ever visit.

-But its setting, tucked away on one of the least-populated and most-scenic areas of the state, makes the trip there truly bucket list-worthy.
+But its setting, tucked away in one of the least-populated and most-scenic areas of the state, makes the trip there truly worthwhile!